-Option Туре Description on trueLogId String The identifier of the TrueLog session that is returned when calling the StartTrueLog method of the TrueLog API.
-This identifier is required if you want to specify the TrueLog that should include the WebDriver actions for the Open Agent. trueLogPath String The custom Truelog file path.
-By default, Truelogs are written to the Silk Test log directory under %LOCALAPPDATA%\Silk\SilkTest\logs. trueLogScreenshotMode String Specifies when screenshots are added to Truelogs.
+Option Туре Description on trueLogId String calling the identifier is fier of the TrueLog session that is returned when StartTrueLog method of the TrueLog API.
+This s required if you want to specify the TrueLog that lude the WebDriver actions for the Open Agent. trueLogPath String the Silk Te m Truelog file path.
+By default, Truelogs are written to st log directory under %LOCALAPPDATA%\Silk st\logs. trueLogScreenshotMode String Specifies when screenshots are added to Truelogs.
 OnError A screenshot is added to the Truelog when an error occurs. always A screenshot is added to the Truelog for each action.